Dwn96/forwardingcommsdemo/README.md

   1. Routing
   2. Service
   3. Mock database

+On startup, a public and private key pair are generated.

    #### Routing layer
    The routing layer exposes endpoints for each resource maintained by our application.
 This is the first point of contact for data sent over HTTP by the client